esong200/LoveLink-Web/README.md

    - `sendNudge.ejs`: Page for composing and sending a message (nudge) with a drawing instantly.
    - `sendNudgeDelayed.ejs`: Page for composing and sending a message (nudge) with a drawing with a delay.
    - `settings.ejs`: Settings page template, where users can view their pin or connect with their partner.
+   - `quiz.ejs`: Love language quiz page template, allowing users to answer questions and learn about their preferences.

 Please refer to the comments within each file for more detailed information about the code structure and functionality.